AdrKacz/super-duper-guacamole/artillery/README.md

 Artillery doesn't provide a way to wait for a given message from a *WebSocket*.

-However, in a real world solution, we will receive message that we are not wainting for.
+However, in a real world solution, we will receive message that we are not waiting for.
 For example, we can wait for our *text message* to be sent while receiving *text messages* from others.

 Modify the following in `artillery/node_modules/artillery/core/lib/engine_ws.js` source code to update the behaviour.